fkally/openttd-newgrf-v4-pricemod/README.md

 Depot graphics repaints based on sprites created by authors of the following projects:
 JPtracks, Swedishrails, Modular Locomotive Sheds Depot.

+Code for the readustable rail price fork:
+- ZaiW/fkally

 Code for V4 CEE:
 - McZapkie